Strategyproofness-Exposing Descriptions of Matching Mechanisms: On Additional Descriptions of DA

 To begin to wrap up, we bound the computational resources of the algorithm: \begin{lemma} \autoref{alg:hpda-mtr} is institution-proposing and uses memory $\widetilde O(n)$. \end{lemma} \begin{proof} The institution-proposing property holds by construction.
 To bound the memory, the only thing that we need to consider on top of AKL is the ``unroll DAG'' $\RejDag$.
 This memory requirement is small, because there are at most $O(n)$ nodes of the form $(d_*, h)$ for different $h \in \H$, and by \autoref{lem:structureOfRejDag}, a given applicant $d\in \D\setminus\{d_*\}$ can appear \emph{at most once} in $\RejDag$.
 So the memory requirement is $\widetilde O(n)$. \end{proof}

-We can now prove our main result: \begin{theorem} \autoref{alg:hpda-mtr} is an institution-proposing, $\widetilde O(n)$ memory individualized dictatorship for (applicant-proposing) DA. \end{theorem} \begin{proof} We know \autoref{alg:hpda-mtr} correctly computes the menu, and that it is institution-proposing and $\widetilde O(n)$ memory.
+We can now prove our main result: \begin{theorem} \autoref{alg:hpda-mtr} is an institution-proposing, $\widetilde O(n)$ memory menu-in-outcome description for DA. \end{theorem} \begin{proof} We know \autoref{alg:hpda-mtr} correctly computes the menu, and that it is institution-proposing and $\widetilde O(n)$ memory.
 So we just need to show that it correctly computes the final matching.
 To do this, it suffices to show that at the end of Phase 1 of \autoref{alg:hpda-mtr}, $(\mu, \RejDag)$ is unroll-correct for $Q$ at the truncated revealed preferences $\overline Q$ (for then, by definition, running \autoref{alg:AKL-alg} after {\sc UnrollOneChain} will correctly compute the final matching).

 To see this, first note that an empty graph is unroll-correct for the truncated revealed preference after running $IPDA(P_{\text{hold}})$, as no further proposals beyond $d_*$ can be made in these truncated preferences.
 Second, each time we pick an $h \in \H_*$ on \autoref{line:HrejPick}, a single $(d_*, h)$ added to $\RejDag$ (with no edges) is unroll-correct for $Q$ at $\overline Q'$, by construction.
 Finally, by \autoref{lem:hpda-mtr-main-technical}, every other query to any institution's preference list keeps $(\mu, \RejDag)$ unroll-correct after the new query.
 So by induction, $(\mu, \RejDag)$ is unroll-correct at the end of Phase 1, as desired. \end{proof}